 e)while dietary risk factors, together with inadequate physical activity, account for almost 10% of the global burden of disease and disability and different forms of undernutrition are the biggest underlying cause of death in children under the age of five, causing 45% of all child deaths in the world today.

-f) We should add a mention on small holders / family farmers recognizing that they are the first victims of hunger (75% of those suffering from hunger are small holders) while they are the main food producers.
+COMMENT : We should add a mention on small holders / family farmers recognizing that they are the first victims of hunger (75% of those suffering from hunger are small holders) while they are the main food producers.

-g) The FAO estimates that closing the gender gap in agriculture could see the number of hungry people in the world decrease by between 12-17 per cent.
-Therefore we recognize the need to provide adapted training, education, and mentorship programs for youth to increase their productivity and/or access to decent employment and entrepreneurship opportunities and to ensure that women have equal access to all of these.

 A vision for global action to end all forms of malnutrition

 11. Reaffirm that: